Herc Rentals: Spin-off and recent history

 In 2014, it was announced that Hertz Global planned to spin-off HERC as a separate publicly traded company.
 The spin-off raised $2 billion for Hertz to reduce its own debt.
 On July 1, 2016, Herc Rentals Inc. became an independently traded company (NYSE: $HRI).
 It is currently owned by Herc Holdings.

 Lawrence Silber became head of the company in 2015 and led it during the transition, becoming CEO and president after the spinoff.
 The company was renamed Herc Rentals, based on the acronym for its previous name.

 Silber instituted a number of changes to the company and its corporate culture, including hiring a new executive team, opening new branches, and increasing the company's salesforce by 50%.
 He also diversified the company's revenues with the introduction of new products such as power tools, climate control, power generators, commercial vehicles, and other specialty equipment.
+Effective January 1, 2026, Aaron Birnbaum was appointed as president of the company, with Silber continuing his role as CEO.

 Between 2016 and 2020, the company spent $1.8 billion into expanding its rental fleet.
 The company invested between $525 and $575 million into its rental fleet in 2021, and over $1 billion in 2023.
 During this time, the company's revenue and earnings have increased.
 Its yearly earnings increased by 28% in 2021, and by 35% in 2022.
 The company continued to grow in 2023, when its revenues increased by 18%.

-After spinning off, Herc Rentals has acquired a number of other companies, including CBS Rentals, All-Star Rents, Dwight Crane, Reliable Equipment, All Reach, and Champion Rentals.
+After spinning off, Herc Rentals pursued active consolidation within the equipment rental industry, completing more than 50 acquisitions in recent years.In addition to earlier acquisitions like CBS Rentals, All-Star Rents, Dwight Crane, Reliable Equipment, All Reach, and Champion Rentals, Herc executed its most significant acquisition to date in 2025 by purchasing H&E Equipment Services for $5.3 billion.
+The integration of H&E expanded Herc's overall scale by more than 30%, added 165 branch locations to its platform, and significantly expanded its specialty rental fleet offerings across major metropolitan areas.

 It is currently one of the largest equipment rental companies in the world and operates in the United States and Canada.